How to Pay Off Your Dental School Loans Faster

-- Drowning in debt: Most dentists graduate with hundreds of thousands of dollars in debt and assume owning a practice is out of reach.
+- Deep in debt: Graduating with hundreds of thousands of dollars in student loans makes many dentists think owning a practice is out of reach.

-- A different perspective: In reality, owning a practice can help dentists pay off debt even faster, and banks are ready to lend to most dentists with generous loan terms.
+- A counterintuitive solution: Owning a practice helps dentists pay off student loans even faster, and banks are happy to extend loans to dentists with very favorable terms.

 The full story:

-Not ready to jump into ownership?
-Consider these three other strategies for paying down student loans.
+Not ready to own just yet?
+Consider these other strategies for paying down student loans.

-- Consolidate your loans – this is a tried-and-true option for effectively lowing interest rates when juggling multiple loan balances.
-It’s not usually an option for very high balances, though, so consider this option in the future.
+- Consolidate your loans – this tried-and-true method can help effectively lower interest rates and make it easier to juggle multiple loan balances.
+This isn’t usually an option for borrowers with very high balances, however, so keep this in option in mind for the future.

-- Talk to your lender – usually, the suggested minimum payment isn’t nearly enough to cover the interest and effectively pay down the principal.
-Talking to the lender can provide quick and easy insights into different payment plans, including how much to pay per month to shorten the repayment period.
-Focus on the highest interest loans first.
+- Talk to your lender – the suggested minimum payment isn’t usually enough to cover your loan’s interest and pay down the principal.
+Talking to your lender can be an invaluable way to gain insight into different payment plans, including how much to pay per month to shorten the repayment period.
+Focus on your highest interest loans first.

-- Explore income-driven repayment (IDR) – for federal loans, IDR options can provide a more flexible approach to paying off loans in the form of a monthly repayment schedule that factors in income, family size, and other variables and provide an avenue for loan forgiveness.
+- Explore income-driven repayment (IDR) – IDR options may provide a more flexible approach to paying off federal loans.
+These options can present solutions in the form of monthly repayment schedules that factor in income, family size, and other variables, as well as providing an avenue for loan forgiveness.

 The bottom line

-Managing student loan debt can be daunting, but don’t let it stop you from pursuing your career goals as a dentist.
-In some ways, starting a practice is exactly the right move to make if you want to pay off those loans faster.
+Managing debt can be a daunting task, but it shouldn’t get in the way of achieving your goals as a dentist.
+As strange as it may sound, taking on more debt and starting or buying a practice may be the right move if you want to pay off your loans faster.

-However, starting your own practice might feel even more daunting than that mountain of debt.
-Partner with Aprio’s National Dental Practice and take the leap knowing you have a trusted advisor with deep industry experience to help start and grow your practice.
+If starting your own practice from beneath a mountain of debt sounds daunting, consider partnering with Aprio’s National Dental Practice and take the leap knowing you have a trusted advisor with deep industry experience to help you start and grow your practice.